 - Baked – Toss in avocado oil and bake for 5-7 minutes at 450º F.

-All you need to do is heat a little bit of oil (olive or avocado are my favorites) and cook them in a heavy skillet.
+When cooking shishitos, many recipes call for them to be blistered.
+You will be surprised to know it is super easy to blister peppers.
+You only need to heat some oil (olive or avocado is my favorite) and cook them in a heavy skillet.
 Turn the peppers until all sides have blisters.
 Then they are ready to go.

 Shishito Pepper FAQ:

 - Can you eat the whole pepper?
-You can eat the whole pepper, but I highly recommend not eating the tops.
+You can eat everything except the stem.
+The seeds are edible and soft.

 - Can you eat the seeds of shishito peppers?
-Absolutely!
+Absolutely—no need to remove them.
+The seeds are tiny and mild in flavor.

 More Delicious Pepper Recipes To Try: